cul/dlst-studio/_posts/2020-03-21-press-release-rapid-masks.md

 Additionally, Choksi enlisted the help of other librarians who work in the Studio.
-Digital Scholarship Librarian Alex Gil and Research Data Librarian Moacir P. de Sá Pereira created the [Guide and Design for Rapidly Produced Face Shields](/face-shield) webpage for distributing the optimized visor design and instructions to other academic libraries in the US and people beyond the US borders, eager to help address the worldwide PPE shortage.
+Digital Scholarship Librarian Alex Gil and Research Data Librarian Moacir P. de Sá Pereira created the [Guide and Design for Rapidly Produced Face Shields](/face-shield) webpage for distributing the optimized visor design and instructions to other academic libraries in the US and to people beyond the US borders who are also eager to help address the worldwide PPE shortage.
 The instructions are available in English (and soon in Spanish), with other translations to follow.
 Contributors must exercise care over producing the shields and sterilize the shields before distributing them to health professionals.
 In so doing, the Studio is contributing to the efforts of [Get us PPE](https://getusppe.org/), an online consortium of crowd-sourced, citizen-manufactured PPE.

 Choksi delivered five prototype shields on March 21 to Dr. Elias, who quickly asked for 1,000 more for New York Presbyterian Hospitals.
 To meet the growing